 Owning an allotment has become popular over the past 18 months, consequently, we are now running a waiting list for the first time ever.

 To find out more about holding a tenancy or would like to added to the waiting list please visit our tenancy section.

 Please note that inspections are carried out regularly with the next one just scheduled before renewals on 30th September.

-Please use this time to weed and/or clean your plot ready for spring sowing.
-Notices will be issued for overgrown plots asking tenants to put them into good working order within two weeks of the letter date.
+Please use this time to weed and/or clean and plant up your plot ready for the autumn inspection.
+Notices will be issued for overgrown plots asking tenants to put them into good working order within one month of the letter date.

 For transparency purposes, an inspection policy is now in place.